-Putting an ATM on the premises of your business – such as a gas station, restaurant, salon or in an office building – can be a convenience for your customers or passersby.
+Putting an ATM (automated teller machine) on the premises of your business – such as a gas station, a restaurant or a salon – can be a convenience for your customers or passersby.
 It can also be very profitable.
-Depending on how visible the machine is, an ATM is likely to be accessed 15 to 30 times a month.
-For the owner of that machine, those transactions will generate revenue from the fees.
-That revenue can add up to as much as $20,000 and $30,000 per year – no small chunk of change.
+An ATM is likely to be accessed dozens of times a month.
+The fees from those transactions will generate revenue for the owner that can add up to thousands of dollars per year.

-Considering adding an ATM to your business?
-First, you need to decide if you would rather rent or buy the machine.
-There's no absolute right answer to that question.
-It depends on various factors tied to your specific business.
-If you're not sure which one – leasing or buying – is the better option, these five considerations will help you arrive at a clear decision.
+If you're thinking about adding an ATM to your business, the first thing you need to decide is if you would rather rent or buy the machine.
+There's no absolute right answer to that question; it depends on various factors tied to your business.
+If you're not sure whether leasing or buying is better for you, these six considerations will help you arrive at a clear decision.

-Leasing an ATM can cost less in the short term versus buying a machine new or used.
-The upfront cost for leasing can vary depending on models but may run from $75 to $100 per month.
+In the short term, leasing an ATM can cost less than buying one.
+The monthly cost for leasing varies depending on the model, but it may run from $75 to $100 per month.
 There are also additional costs to consider.

-To buy a machine, you can expect to pay anywhere from $1,000 for a basic, used model all the way up to $10,000 for a new one.
+To buy an ATM, you can expect to pay anywhere from $1,000 for a basic, used model all the way up to $10,000 or more for a new one.
 ATMs that are installed in a wall can cost $5,000 to more than $10,000.
-Newer models are likely to come with some valuable enhancements, such as a large touchscreen display and accessibility functions for people with disabilities and hearing impairments.
+Newer models are likely to come with some valuable enhancements, such as large, touchscreen displays and accessibility functions for people with disabilities and hearing impairments.

 2. Latest ATM models

-If the ATM retailer you're leasing from offers a variety of models, leasing may give you the flexibility to put in an ATM that best matches your business's premises.
+If the ATM retailer you're leasing from offers a variety of models, leasing may give you the flexibility to choose an ATM that best matches your business's premises.
 Plus, you may be able to upgrade to a better model in the future.

-When you lease an ATM, the retailer will handle most of the maintenance for the machine should be handled by the retailer you're leasing it from.
+When you lease an ATM, the retailer will handle most of the maintenance for the machine.
 Be sure to scrutinize the maintenance provisions in the contract before signing it.

-If you own your ATM, you get to keep a higher commission per transaction fee that's charged to customers who withdraw cash from it.
-Plus, you could make additional money on an ATM that you own by running ads on its display.
+If you own your ATM, you get to keep a higher commission-per-transaction fee that's charged to customers who withdraw cash from the machine.
+Plus, you could make additional money on an ATM that you own by running ads on the display.

 5. Your type of business